Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |feathering||Spreading of ink along the surface of the paper by capillary action between the fibers of the paper.
 Pens adjusted to write extremely wet are more prone than dry writers to produce feathering; other causes can be paper with long, loosely packed fibers, ink with an excessive amount of surfactant, or a nib that is so sharp it catches and tears the paper fibers.
 Compare with bleeding, which is essentially feathering in the third dimension.
 See also capillary action.|

-Sheaffer’s trademarked name for the duo-point nibs that it began using for non-Lifetime pens in about 1931 (illustrated to the right).
+Sheaffer’s trademarked name for the duo-point nibs that it began using for non-Lifetime pens in about 1931 (illustrated below).
 Feathertouch nibs were generally two-tone in appearance, with the slit walls and upper surface of the tines attractively platinum plated.
 The slit-wall plating was a feature claimed to improve ink flow (U.S. Patent No 1,869,950).
 These nibs were essentially the same as those in Lifetime pens except for the imprint and, on some lower-priced pen models, the absence of platinum plating.
 See also duo-point, nib number.

 (also feeder, feed bar, ink feed, underfeed) A usually cylindrical part against which the nib is placed, which carries (“feeds”) ink from the reservoir to the nib and delivers it in a controlled flow by means of capillary action.
 Feeds frequently have slots, combs, or other design elements providing increased surface area that capillary action can draw ink onto or release it from, as a means of controlling the evenness of flow (buffering).
 Early feeds were made of hard rubber; beginning in the late 1940s, inexpensive feeds have been made of plastic, while high-quality feeds are still made of hard rubber.
 Illustrated here is a feed from a 1900-era Conklin’s Crescent-Filler pen.
 See also buffer, capillary action, collector (definition 1), overfeed, over-under feed.